aless80/tantrix/README.md

 I improved the UI, for example adding a text row on the bottom, adding rectangles with stipples on the game to show who's turn it is (once I did this, to drag a tile I had to implement locks).

 ## TODO
+check if player names can be the same confirm dialog when quit are random always the same sequence? otherwise I would have to communicate extracted tile with server!
 colors: create dialog for solitaire alert when quitting wroom. self problem in clientListener quit server more gracefully if channel is already taken?